Updated Dec. 12, 10:55 p.m.

 At the conclusion of the speeches, attendees were encouraged to have a meal from one of the many food stations set up throughout the building in lieu of Barnard’s end-of-semester tradition of Midnight Breakfast.

 Among others present at the vigil were a host of Barnard and Columbia administrators, including Chair of Barnard’s Board of Trustees Cheryl Glicker Milstein, Dean of Barnard College Leslie Grinage, the deans of Columbia College and the School of Engineering and Applied Science, and Executive Vice President of University Life Suzanne Goldberg.

-Street Corner Resources, a local non-profit centered on improving the quality of life in New York neighborhoods by reducing violence, also held a vigil outside of Morningside Park on Thursday evening where local residents and SCR members paid respects to Majors.
+Street Corner Resources—a local non-profit centered on improving the quality of life in New York neighborhoods by reducing violence—also held a vigil outside of Morningside Park on Thursday evening, where local residents and SCR members paid their respects to Majors.
 Representatives, including New York City Councilmember Mark Levine, spoke on the importance of instating new safety measures without creating division in the community.

 “Tessa Majors should be alive and back in class today.
 So we have something to be concerned about: community,” Iesha Sekou, the founder and chief executive officer of SCR, said.
 “We can’t say ‘Not my child.’
 Tessa is all of our child.
 We can’t say ‘Not my concern.’
 It is your concern.”

 Students in attendance at the Barnard vigil reflected on Majors’ positive impact on those around her.